 The term “Waterfall” was coined to describe this model of product development because each phase flows in a downward, sequential manner.

-To apply the Waterfall model, product teams need to sit together and plan the project in detail before starting.
-Having a product roadmap can help with in-depth planning as every team member knows their roles, responsibilities, and goals.
+To apply the Waterfall model, product teams need to engage in thorough project planning before starting.
+Having a product roadmap can help with in-depth planning, as every team member knows their roles, responsibilities, and goals.

 If implemented correctly, the Waterfall model provides a well-needed structure to the product development process.
-It ensures better time management and a clear view of how the project progresses.
+It ensures better time management and a clear view of how the project is progressing.

 What Is Scrum Project Management?

 Scrum is an Agile methodology that provides product managers with an incremental and iterative approach to the product development process.
-Of all the Agile methodologies, Scrum is the most popular framework for businesses to apply.
+Of all the Agile methodologies, Scrum is the most popular framework.